 As the HR Manager at Coeo, I see so many missed opportunities for applicants to make a good impression when applying for a job.
 I have received CVs tailored to a different role; CVs that are not current or have gaps between jobs with no explanation; applicants who have not included a cover letter when asked to do so and basic spelling mistakes!
-I don’t know if this is down to inexperience, shoddiness or apathy.
 Assuming it is down to inexperience, here are a few tips that may help when applying for a new job.

-One size rarely fits all!
-Tailor your CV to the role you are applying for.
+One size doesn’t usually fit all!
+Take the time to tailor your CV to the role you are applying for.
 It shouldn't read like the job description for your current role.
-Make it more relevant by weaving in examples of what you've done that correspond with the requirements for this role.
+Make it more relevant by weaving in examples of what you've done that correspond with the requirements for the role you’re applying for.
 Ensure all sections are up to date and there are no unexplained gaps between jobs.
 Ask someone else to proof read it.

-Providing a cover letter is an opportunity for you to differentiate yourself from the other candidates by expanding on a few of your achievements and for getting across your personality.
-Think of it as a way to introduce yourself.
-Anticipate what they may want to know about you.
+You may not be able to cover everything in your CV; providing a cover letter is an opportunity for you to differentiate yourself from the other candidates by expanding on a few of your achievements and getting across your personality.
+Anticipate what the employer may want to know about you to decide if you’re likely to fit with the company, the culture and the role.
+Again, tailor your letter to demonstrate the knowledge, skills and competencies being sought by the employer.
 I'm always interested in the applicant’s story and how they came to be where they are today.

 Preparing for interview

 Being well prepared will help you get your thoughts in order and make you feel more confident.

 - Do some research on the company so that you are familiar with who they are and what they do; any awards or recent successes, and why you want to work there.

 - Check out the location and how long it will take to get there; do a trial run if necessary.